Frobenius morphisms and stability conditions

-As an application, we show our main result (Theorem~\ref{thm:main}) that, if $(Q,\S)$ is of type $(A_3, B_2)$ or $(D_4, G_2)$, the space $\NS\D(\qq)$ of numerical stability conditions in $\Stap\D(\qq)$, consists of $\Br\qq/\Br\ss$ many connected components, each of which is isomorphic to $\Stap\D(\ss)$.
+As an application of above results, we show in Theorem~\ref{thm:main} that, if $(Q,\S)$ is of type $(A_3, B_2)$ or $(D_4, G_2)$, the space $\NS\D(\qq)$ of numerical stability conditions in the space $\Stap\D(\qq)$, consists of $\Br\qq/\Br\ss$ many connected components, each of which is isomorphic to $\Stap\D(\ss)$.
 As another application, we see that the $F$-stable stability condition of $\D(Q)$ coincides with the stability condition of Gepner type $(F,0)$.
 When $\S$ is of Dynkin type, we explicitly compute the Gepner type stability condition of $\D(\S)$ with respect to the Auslander-Reiten translation, and show that the minimal value of the global dimension on $\Stab\D(\S)$ is $1-\frac{2}{h}$, where $h$ is the Coxeter number of $\S$.